munshkr/flok/README.md

 ## Install

-flok is written in NodeJS and Javascript.
+flok is written in TypeScript (currently migrating from JavaScript).
 We recently started making (still experimental) releases on GitHub and NPM repositories.
 The easiest way to use Flok is to install the `web` and `repl` packages.

 ```sh
 npm install -g flok-web flok-repl